-When people fail to behave in a way that we expect or away from a social or professional norm, they may be breaching the duty of care.
-Using the examples above, a driver weaving between traffic recklessly, a doctor prescribing a wrong medication for a patient, or a grocery store manager leaving a puddle on the ground are all examples of a breach of duty.
+When people fail to behave in a way that we expect, or when they break from a social or professional norm, they may be breaching the duty of care.
+For example, a driver weaving between traffic recklessly, a doctor prescribing the wrong medication for a patient, or a grocery store manager leaving a puddle on the ground are all examples of a breach of duty.

 Following the accident, the victim incurs injuries and losses.
-We refer to these as damages.
-Damages could include economic losses, such as medical bills, car repairs, and lost wages.
-They may also include non-economic losses, such as pain and suffering, emotional trauma, and a loss of enjoyment in life.
+The law refers to these as damages.
+Damages can include economic losses, such as medical bills, car repairs, and lost wages.
+They may also include non-economic losses, such as physical pain and suffering, emotional trauma, and a loss of enjoyment in life.

 For a free legal consultation with a personal injury lawyer serving Carrollton, call (972) 535-6377

-Underwood Law Office handles a wide variety of personal injury cases.
+The Carrollton personal injury lawyers at Underwood Law Office handle a wide variety of personal injury cases.
 We can help with:

 - Car accidents